ECCdigital/smart-city-booking-backend/README.md

 ### GET /api/roles/:id (Protected)
 Returns the role with the specified ID.

+Input:
+- id: The ID of the role

 **Required permission:** role.allowRead

-### PUT /api/roles/:id (Protected)
+### PUT /api/roles (Protected)
-Updates or creates the role with the specified ID.
+Updates or creates the role.

 **Required permission:** role.allowCreate / role.allowUpdate

 ### DELETE /api/roles/:id (Protected)
 Deletes the role with the specified ID.

+Input:
+- id: The ID of the role

 **Required permission:** role.allowDelete